What Is Tactical Fitness? The Real Definition & Standard

 Increased injury risk

+Tactical fitness requires repeat exposure to key movements and demands.
 Progression must be planned.
 Recovery must be accounted for.
 This is why real tactical training systems look boring on paper and effective in practice.

-Who tactical fitness is Actually For
+Who Tactical Fitness Is Actually For

 Tactical fitness applies to anyone whose occupation demands physical performance under pressure.